 Not so long ago there was a person in my life who I believe had this type of fear rooted deeply into their subconscious mind.
 We were really close, like, talked-every-day type of close.
 I like to believe I’ve known them better than others did.

 In time I started to notice a strange thing.
 For every important step in their life, they behaved like they wanted and waited for something wrong to happen to them.
 On the surface they’d be like “Oh, this is good, I hope for the best” but if I was to observe their actions and not listen to their words, they’d be rushing towards the opposite of good.
+That’s only one reason why fear of success is hard to deal with for everyone around the person that’s feeling it.

 It wasn’t so that they could play the victim, though.
 At least I didn’t feel it.
 It was more leaned towards self-sabotage and a belief that we should ‘suffer’ before we receive a reward.